actinia-org/actinia-introduction/docs/index.md

 **Functionality beyond GRASS GIS**

-While at time actinia is mainly a REST interface to GRASS GIS it offers through wrapping the possibility to extend its functionality with other software (ESA SNAP, GDAL, ...).
-Extensions are added by writing a GRASS GIS Addon Python script which then includes the respective function calls of the software to be integrated.
+Actinia is not only a REST interface to GRASS GIS, but it offers through wrapping the possibility to extend its functionality with other software (ESA SNAP, GDAL, ...).
+To integrate other than GRASS GIS software, a wrapper script is to be written (style: as a GRASS GIS Addon Python script) which then includes the respective function calls of the software to be integrated.

 **Persistent and ephemeral databases**

-With **persistent storage** we consider a data storage which keeps data also in case of shutoff as well as keeping them without a scheduled deletion time.
-In the Geo/EO context, persistent storage is used to provide, e.g. the base cartography, i.e. elevation models, street networks, building footprints, etc.
+**Persistent storage** refers to a data store that retains data even in the event of a power-off, as well as retaining it without a scheduled deletion time.
+In the geo/EO context, persistent storage is used to provide, for example, base cartography, i.e. elevation models, road networks, building footprints, etc.

 The **ephemeral storage** is used for on demand computed results including user generated data and temporary data as occurring in processing chains.
 In an ephemeral storage data are only kept for a limited period of time (e.g., in actinia, for 24 hs by default).

-In the cloud computing context this is relevant as cost incurs when storing data.
+In the cloud computing context these differences are relevant as cost incurs when storing data.

 Accordingly, actinia offers two modes of operation: persistent and ephemeral processing.
 In particular, the **actinia server** is typically deployed on a server with access to a persistent GRASS GIS database (PDB) and optionally to one or more GRASS GIS user databases (UDB).